Sreedev/data-engineering-interview-questions/README.md

 * **Are you experienced in Python, Java, Bash, or other scripting languages?** <br>
      * It is essential to have a comprehensive knowledge of scripting languages, as it allows you to perform analytical tasks efficiently and automate data flow.<br> <br>
 * **Can you differentiate between a Data Engineer and a Data Scientist?** <br>
      * Data Engineers develop, test, and maintain the complete architecture for data generation, whereas data scientists analyze and interpret complex data.
 They tend to focus on organization and translation of Big Data.
-Data scientists require data engineers to create the infrastructure for them to work.<br> <be>
+Data scientists require data engineers to create the infrastructure for them to work.<br> <br>
 * **What, according to you, are the daily responsibilities of a data engineer?** <br>
      - Development, testing, and maintenance of architectures.<br>
      - Aligning the design with business requisites.<br>